Skip to product information

 "Calgary Transit System No. 546" - A different and older Flyer, this is a D700A that I've drawn as it would've looked in 1969 just before CTS became Calgary Transit.
 It's the Blue Arrow Express bus, and I have to admit that I pulled the excellent old CTS roundel logo from the bus' side to just above the front bumper.
 As an artist, I can take artistic liberties.
 Right?

-Available at 12" or 24" square on Epson Enhanced Matte 192 gsm paper printed with Epson UltraChrome XD2 archival ink.
+Each print is available in two different sizes on Epson Enhanced Matte 192 gsm paper printed with Epson UltraChrome XD2 archival ink.
 Sold in an open edition, unframed, signed and dated on reverse.

 View full details